Long Term Effects of Morphine on the Brain (INFOGRAPHIC)

 - slowed reaction time

-- affects m-receptors, and also at k- and d-receptors
+- Morphine affects m-receptors, and also interacts at k- and d-receptors.

-- binds to opiate receptors within the reward pathway
+- It binds to opiate receptors within the limbic reward pathway.

-- binds to receptors concentrated in areas of the pain pathway
+- It binds to receptors concentrated in areas of the pain pathway.

-- gives short-term feelings of emotional well-being, warmth and pleasure
+- Morphine gives short-term feelings of emotional well-being, warmth and pleasure.

 - alterations in personality